Laser Therapy is the use of specific wavelengths of light to treat painful and debilitating conditions.

 - Postoperative healing

 Your pet will THANK YOU.
 We are proud to offer MLS Laser Therapy as an effective, proven, pain-free treatment option for our clients who want to ease their pet’s pain and inflammation.
+We also have different veterinary services such as emergency vet, pet boarding and surgery.

 Our receptionists and team will attempt to accommodate all requests to the best of our ability.
 Emergencies are accepted anytime our clinic is open.
 If you feel you have an emergency with your pet, please call us or come to the hospital immediately.
 If possible, it is best to call before coming in so that a staff member can advise you on your particular emergency.